prithwirajbose/currency-exchange-rate/README.md

 ## Parameters
 `fromCurrency` and `toCurrency` are two mandatory properties for `config` parameter of `getCurrencyExchangeRate(config, callbackFunction(exchangeRateValue, error))` function.
 The currency symbols are [ISO 4217 Currency Codes](https://en.wikipedia.org/wiki/ISO_4217).
 You must pass valid values for the 2 config properties, otherwise the library function will retun error.
-You can optionally use any of the [axios config properties](https://www.npmjs.com/package/axios#config-defaults) along with `fromCurrency` and `toCurrency`
+You can optionally use any of the [axios request config](https://www.npmjs.com/package/axios#request-config) along with `fromCurrency` and `toCurrency`

-If you are using the library behind a coporate proxy please refer axios config properties link  on how to set your proxy settings.
+If you are using the library behind a coporate proxy please refer axios request config properties link on how to set your proxy settings.

 ## Usage
 ```js